maxtkc/mvths-wiki/docs/035a-seven-segment-display.rst

 Exercise:
 ~~~~~~~~~

-Remove power and wire up the four digit display to your Microcontroller board.
-Note that there are only four required connections.
-Two of the pins are for
-power and ground.
-The other two pins allow the display to communicate with your microcontroller.
-**IMPORTANT: This display is easily damaged.
-Make sure to get these first two connections correct or the board will be
-damaged.**
+**Remember to always remove power from your board before adding any new component!**

+Add the display to your board and make the connections as shown below.
+IMPORTANT: make sure to get the power and ground correct.
+Reversing these WILL destroy this board.

+- Connect + to the power bus of your breadboard.
+- Connect - to the ground bus of your breadboard.
+- Connect D (data) to A4 (SDA) of your microcontroller.
+- Connect C (clock) to A5 (SCL) of your microcontroller.

+ TEACHER CHECK \_\_\_\_

 #.
-The + is connected to the power bus of your breadboard
+Open and download the example code Examples/Adafruit LED Backpack Library/sevenseg.
+If you cannot find this file, you can install the library Adafruit LED Backpack using the manage libraries function.

+   TEACHER CHECK \_\_\_\_

 #.
-The - is connected to the ground bus of your breadboard.
+Make a copy of the code.

 #.
-The D (data) should be connected to A4 (SDA) of your microcontroller.
+Modify the copy so that it only displays a single number.
+You can do this by commenting out one line of code at a time and testing.

 #.
-The C (clock) should be connected to A5 (SCL) of your microcontroller.

- TEACHER CHECK \_\_\_\_

-1. Open and download the example code Examples/Adafruit LED Backpack
-   Library/sevenseg.
-If you cannot find this file, you can install the
-   library Adafruit LED Backpack using the manage libraries function.

-TEACHER CHECK \_\_\_\_

-2. Make a copy of the code.
-Modify the copy so that it only displays
-   a single number.
-You can do this by commenting out one line of code at a time and testing.

-3. Now modify your new code file so that your displays counts from 0 to 120
-   and repeats with a 10ms delay.
+Now modify your new code file so that your displays counts from 0 to 120 and repeats with a 10ms delay.
 You can do this using a for loop.

  TEACHER CHECK \_\_\_\_